-Periods after June 28, 2013 reflect the Company's divestiture of its on-the-run, electronic benchmark U.S. Treasury platform to NASDAQ on June 28, 2013.

-2 Amounts include the gain related to the earn-out associated with the NASDAQ transaction.

-3 Financial results have been retrospectively adjusted to include the financial results of Lucera.

-4 Information reflects the acquisition of Grubb & Ellis effective April 13, 2012 and Newmark effective October 14, 2011.

-5 On February 26, 2015, the Company completed the acquisition of GFI.
-The information includes the results of GFI following the acquisition.

-6 Amounts include gains related to the Company's sale of all of the equity interests in the entities that made up the Trayport business to Intercontinental Stock Exchange, Inc. on December 11, 2015.

-7 Amounts include gains related to the Company's divestiture of its on-the-run, electronic benchmark U.S. Treasury platform to NASDAQ on June 28, 2013.
+- Amounts include the gain related to the earn-out associated with the NASDAQ transaction. - Financial results have been retrospectively adjusted to include the financial results of Lucera. - Information reflects the acquisition of Grubb & Ellis effective April 13, 2012 and Newmark effective October 14, 2011. - On February 26, 2015, the Company completed the acquisition of GFI.
+The information includes the results of GFI following the acquisition. - Amounts include gains related to the Company's sale of all of the equity interests in the entities that made up the Trayport business to Intercontinental Stock Exchange, Inc. on December 11, 2015. - Amounts include gains related to the Company's divestiture of its on-the-run, electronic benchmark U.S. Treasury platform to NASDAQ on June 28, 2013.